introvertapp/introvert/README.md

 - [Emby](https://emby.media)
   * Full metadata, image and intro timestamp support
 - [Jellyfin](https://jellyfin.org)
   * Metadata and image support only.
 Jellyfin doesn't have native support for intro timestamps.
 Support may come in the future.
-In the meantime, timestamps can be manually entered.
+In the meantime, timestamps can be manually entered or you can try using intro detection in the app (beta).
 - [Plex](https://www.plex.tv)
   * Metadata and image support only.
 Intro timestamps support may come in the future.
-In the meantime, timestamps can be manually entered.
+In the meantime, timestamps can be manually entered or you can try using intro detection in the app (beta).

 ## Features